-Gorillaz Are Back After 6 Years With Anti-Trump ‘Hallelujah Money’ [Video}
+Gorillaz Are Back After Six Years With Anti-Trump ‘Hallelujah Money’ [Video]

 The band features four fictional members, with Hewlett creating the visuals for their videos.
 The band members are Murdoch, on bass guitar and drum machine; Russel Hobbs, on drums and percussion; and Noodle, on guitars, keys, and vocals.

-One of their most recognizable songs is their debut single, “Clint Eastwood,” off of their 2000 EP, Tomorrow Comes Today.
+One of their most recognizable songs is their debut single, “Clint Eastwood,” off of their 2001 self-titled debut album.
+“Clint Eastwood” sold more than 8 million copies worldwide.

-Their next project, 2005’s Demon Days, did even better, The song “Feel Good Inc.” became a Grammy Award-winning hit.
+Their next project, 2005’s Demon Days, did even better, and the song “Feel Good Inc.” became a Grammy Award-winning hit.

-To this date, Gorilla has four albums.
-Plastic Bleach released in 2010 and The Fall in 2011, were their final two.
+To this date, the band has released four albums; Plastic Bleach released in 2010 and The Fall in 2011, were their last two LPs.

 RELATED POSTS BY THE INQUISITR